 Routes

-All routes begin and end at O’Reilly Media: 1005 Gravenstein Hwy N, Sebastopol, CA. The 100 miles and 100K routes incorporate a lunch and all routes include well-supported rest stops.
+All 3 routes begin and end at Balletto Vineyards, 5700 Occidental Rd, Santa Rosa CA 95401.
+The 100 miles and 100K routes incorporate a lunch and all routes include well-supported rest stops.
+The routes described below are subject to change.
+Please check back closer to the event date for finalized routes.

 Approximate rest stop open and close times are below and will be listed on the route maps.